 Traders can look to be more patient or selective with entries, or perhaps even demanding more aggressive risk-reward ratios on any setup taken.

-Below is a setup that could offer traders advantageous risk-reward ratios, in accordance with the DailyFX Traits of Successful Traders research.
+Below are a few setups that could offer traders advantageous risk-reward ratios, in accordance with the DailyFX Traits of Successful Traders research.

 Traders can look to play a continuation of the up-trend in EURUSD by placing a stop under the most recent swing-low presented on the daily chart, with the goal of taking profits just inside of the recent high that was hit.